-In a rather abrupt manner, Mr. Prakash Javadekar, the Honorable Union Minister of Human Resource Development (HRD), Government of India, has confirmed that the Joint Entrance Examination (JEE) Main and National Eligibility cum Entrance Examination (NEET) tests will be conducted twice every year starting 2019.
-Starting JEE Main 2019, NTA (National Testing Agency) will be the new organizing authority for these exams.
+In a rather abrupt manner, Mr. Prakash Javadekar, the Honorable Union Minister of Human Resource Development (HRD), Government of India, has confirmed that Joint Entrance Examination (JEE) Main and National Eligibility cum Entrance Examination (NEET) tests will be conducted twice every year from 2019.
+NTA (National Testing Agency) will be the new organizing authority for these exams.
+Moreover, the exams will be conducted completely in completely online mode and no option of offline exam will be available.

 Even after several reports published by popular newspapers and online portals, no official intimation came from either CBSE or MHRD, Government of India.
 However, after Prakash Javadekar’s proclamation on July 07, there is no doubt that NTA is the new organizing body.